Military budget of the United States: Audit of implementation of budget for 2010

+Robert F. Hale, Chief Financial Officer and Under Secretary of Defense, acknowledged enterprise-wide problems with systems and processes, while the DoD's Inspector General reported "material internal control weaknesses ... that affect the safeguarding of assets, proper use of funds, and impair the prevention and identification of fraud, waste, and abuse".
+Further management discussion in the FY2010 DoD Financial Report states "it is not feasible to deploy a vast number of accountants to manually reconcile our books" and concludes that "although the financial statements are not auditable for FY2010, the Department's financial managers are meeting warfighter needs".

 Budget by year

-The accompanying graphs show that U.S. military spending as a percent of GDP peaked during World War II.
+The accompanying graphs show that US military spending as a percent of gross domestic product (GDP) peaked during World War II.

-The table shows historical spending on defense from 1996–2015, spending for 2014–15 is estimated.
+The table shows historical spending on defense from 1993 to 2025.
 The defense budget is shown in billions of dollars and total budget in trillions of dollars.
-The percentage of the total U.S. federal budget spent on defense is indicated in the third row, and change in defense spending from the previous year in the final row.
+The percentage of the total US federal budget spent on defense is indicated in the third row, and change in defense spending from the previous year in the final row.

 Support service contractors

 The role of support service contractors has increased since 2001 and in 2007 payments for contractor services exceeded investments in equipment for the armed forces for the first time.
 In the 2010 budget, the support service contractors will be reduced from the current 39 percent of the workforce down to the pre-2001 level of 26 percent.
 In a Pentagon review of January 2011, service contractors were found to be "increasingly unaffordable."